giuseppemorelli/Vagrant-LAMP/README.md

 - root folder is `/var/www`
 - mod_rewrite and mod_vhost_alias enabled
 - IMPORTANT: you need to add `EnableSendfile Off` on your website configuration under <Directory "..."> </Directory> ( here all info  https://www.vagrantup.com/docs/synced-folders/virtualbox.html )
+- All website must be `*.vagrant` because main server name is `vagrant`, if you want to change please edit `/etc/apache2/ports.conf`

 ### PHP Xdebug